joealden/corum-docs/src/development/3-iterations/3-changes.md

 This is what Corum looks like in its current state.
 Here you can see the client correctly communicating with the API.
 By this stage all of the success criteria set out had been met.
-To find out more about the final build of Corum visit the evaluation's testing section where I have recordings for every feature of Corum.
+To find out more about the final build of Corum visit the evaluation's testing section where I have recordings for every feature of Corum, showing that it all works as expected.

 ## A Detailed Explanation of each Iteration Stage